Rohit-6/trial/README.md

       </details>

 > [!TIP]
-> <p>Empower your team with a <a href="https://empmonitor.com/workforce-productivity-engagement-software/"><b><i>free workforce productivity & engagement trial</b></i></a> to eliminate friction within remote and hybrid workflows, while deploying workforce productivity & engagement to visualize burnout risks and sustain long-term employee motivation.</p>
+> <p>Empower your team with <a href="https://empmonitor.com/workforce-productivity-engagement-software/"><b><i>workforce productivity</b></i></a> and engagement to eliminate friction within remote and hybrid workflows by allowing your organization to streamline operations and maximize output through data-backed decisions.</p>

 - **Project Management**: